abinit/abinit/doc/tutorial/spin_model.md

 ### Basic: how to use MULTIBINIT to run spin dynamics

 Once we have the spin model xml file, we can run a spin dynamics calculation with MULTIBINIT.
-Example input files can be found at ~abinit/tests/tutoMULTIBINIT/Input/tmulti5_1.* .
+Example input files can be found at ~abinit/tests/tutomultibinit/Input/tmulti5_1.* .
 There are three files:

 * "tmulti5_1.files" is the "files" file, which gives the names of the input and output files for  MULTIBINIT.
 * "tmulti5_1.in" is the main input file containing the parameters for the spin dynamics simulation.
-* "tmulti5_1.xml" is the file containing the Heisenberg model parameters <!-- TODO: what system is this?.--> .
+* "tmulti5_1.xml" is the file containing the Heisenberg model parameters.

 You can copy these three files into a directory (e.g. tutor_spindyn).